molaruna/percept_processing/README.md

 You can request access from me.

 ## Analysis
-For the power spectral density analysis, time domain data is converted into the frequency domain using `welch()` with a hann window, spanning frequencies in a 1Hz sampling resolution until the Nyquist frequency is reached.
+For the power spectral density analysis, time-domain data is converted into the frequency domain using `welch()` with a hann window, spanning frequencies in a 1Hz sampling resolution until the Nyquist frequency is reached.

 ## License